 Step Two: Roommates.
 Now What?

 Now that you’ve found a roommate, it’s time to start thinking about actually living together.
 Discuss some ground rules you would like each other to follow in your dorm room.
 After that, decide what items and furniture you deem appropriate for the dorm room.
-This will help you decide what items each of you need to bring to make your space for the next nine months welcoming, inclusive, and comfortable.
+This will help you decide what items each of you needs to bring to make your space for the next nine months welcoming, inclusive, and comfortable.

-Step Three: Divide the List
+Step Three: Divide the List on Who Brings What

 - Futon or other seating